There has

 The next three pictures are of a delivery of yet another segment.
 Date March 5.

-through the tunnel gap will be extinguished permanently in a few
+The streak of sunshine on to the track through the tunnel gap will be extinguished permanently in a few days.
+I hope the passengers in Chiltern 168002 enjoyed it.
+Date March 6.

-Approaching the halfway mark in segment
+the halfway mark in segment

 placement.
 Date March 11.

-More segments in place and many
+segments in place and many

 grouted.